 The future is bright for the Sunflower State, as there is an array of opportunities for students to access scholarships for Kansas to complete their higher education.
-There are a variety of options for those who live and study in Kansas.
-Often known as the "breadbasket of the country" and for its role in the Wizard of Oz, Kansas is also home to numerous top rated colleges and universities.
-If you are a student looking to attend college in Kansas, check out the 15 best Kansas scholarships and apply online today.
+Kansas Universities and Colleges online or in person offer a variety of options for those who live and study in Kansas.
+Often known as the “breadbasket of the country” and for its role in the Wizard of Oz, Kansas is also home to numerous top rated colleges and universities.
+If you are a student looking to attend college in Kansas, check out the 5 best Kansas scholarships and apply online today.

 1. Capitol Federal Education Scholarships

 -High school graduates from Capitol Federal market areas

 -Minimum high school grade point average of 3.35

 Capitol Federal provides grants through the Capitol Federal Foundation for students pursuing business programs at various institutions including Emporia State University, Kansas City Kansas Community College, Johnson County Community College, Wichita State University, and Kansas State University.
 The scholarships are awarded in sum every year and they are renewable to students.
 Through its education foundation,Capitol Federalalso grants scholarships through the athletic departments of Washburn University and the University of Kansas.

 2. The University of Kansas Scholarships

 -Minimum GPA requirements depending on the scholarship, ranging from 3.25 to 3.85

 -Minimum ACT or SAT scores depending on the scholarship, ranging from 22 or 1100 to 32 or 1450